 In 1945, these men joined with Dartmouth president E. M. Hopkins to obtain our School’s lakefront home, nestled below Mt.
 Cardigan’s peak.
 Cardigan has integrated thoughtfully into this campus, expanding from an initial graduating class of seven boys, merging with the Clark School in 1954, and settling intentionally into our current enrollment of just over 200 boys in grades six through nine.

-As we approach the School’s 75th anniversary, we are proud to note that our philosophy and objectives have remained unchanged.
+Having marked the School’s 75th anniversary, we are proud to note that our philosophy and objectives have remained unchanged.
 We learn from and value our environment; we emphasize risk-taking and experiential learning; we foster personal responsibility and kindness to others.
 As Cardigan’s founders envisioned, we remain deeply committed to helping boys realize their potential, so that they can achieve a balanced and well-rounded life.

 Early Cardigan & Active Learning